Ultra-Bright Electron Bunch Injection in a Plasma Wakefield Driven by a Superluminal Flying Focus Electron Beam

 Comparing the three cases with symmetric current profiles, we see that a larger $\beta_f$ leads to a larger $w_\phi$ and hence lower $\gamma_\text{opt}$, which is consistent with the previous analysis.
 This reasoning can also be applied to determine how to tune $\gamma_\text{opt}$ for the tilted current profiles.
 The rear of the wake expands faster in the backward-tilted case because more charge is trapped sooner.
-As the charge in the front of beam is trapped the expansion rate can drop below the threshold for trapping.
+As the charge in the front of then beam is trapped the expansion rate can drop below the threshold for trapping.
 As a result, this also leads to shorter $L_\text{inj}$ even though $\beta_f$ is identical.
 Thus, the $\gamma_\text{opt}$ for the backward-tilted current profile is lower.

-The simulation results show that the proposed injection scheme can generate a high-quality electron bunch which simultaneously possesses an ultra-low normalized emittance and energy-spread, and high current and thus very high normalized brightness.
-Figure \ref{fig:beam_quality}(b) shows the figure-of-merits of the injected beam as a function of $\xi$, which is taken from the simulation in Fig. \ref{fig:ez_evol}(a).
+The simulation results show that the proposed injection scheme can generate a high-quality electron bunch which simultaneously possesses an ultralow normalized emittance and energy spread, and high current and thus very high normalized brightness.
+Figure \ref{fig:beam_quality}(b) shows the slice energy spread, current, emittance and brightness of the injected beam as a function of $\xi$, which is taken from the simulation in Fig. \ref{fig:ez_evol}(a).
 Similar results can be obtained for other simulations.
-In this example, the self-injected beam has an average current of 17 kA, a slice normalized emittance of $\epsilon_n\sim0.02k_p^{-1}$, a slice energy-spread $\sim0.1\%$, and a peak normalized brightness of $B_n\sim5\times10^3 k_p^2 I_A$ where $I_A=17$kA is the Alfv\'{e}n current.
+In this example, the self-injected beam has an average current of 17 kA, a slice normalized emittance of $\epsilon_n\sim0.02~k_p^{-1}$, a slice energy spread $\sim0.1\%$, and a peak normalized brightness of $B_n[\text{\Bunit}]\sim8.5\times10^7 k_p^2[\text{m$^{-1}$}]$.

 Each simulation corresponds to a family of beam and plasma parameters with the same normalized values.
-The values of $\epsilon_n$ and $B_n$ scale as $n_p^{-1/2}$ and $n_p$ respectively \cite{Xu2017}, for example, $\epsilon_n=34$ nm and $B_n=3\times10^{19}$ \Bunit for $n_p=1\times10^{19}$ cm$^{-3}$.
-Current state-of-art conventional accelerators are anticipated to produce 50$\sim$150 kA, $\sim$3 fs electron bunches \cite{Yakimenko2019}, allowing for the operation of a PWFA for $n_p\sim10^{20}$ cm$^{-3}$.
-This indicates that generating self-injected beams with $B_n\sim10^{20}$ \Bunit using the proposed injection scheme may be possible.
+The values of $\epsilon_n$ and $B_n$ scale as $n_p^{-1/2}$ and $n_p$ respectively \cite{Xu2017}, for example, $\epsilon_n=34$ nm and $B_n=3\times10^{19}$ \Bunit~for $n_p=1\times10^{19}$ cm$^{-3}$.
+Current state-of-the-art conventional accelerators are anticipated to produce 50$\sim$150 kA, $\sim$3 fs electron bunches \cite{Yakimenko2019}.
+Such ultrashort bunch length allows for the operation of a PWFA for $n_p\sim10^{20}$ cm$^{-3}$.
+This indicates that generating self-injected beams with $B_n\sim10^{20}$ \Bunit~using the proposed injection scheme may be possible.
+In the Supplemental Material, we provide estimates of FEL output using these ultrabright beams according to 1D FEL theory \cite{Freund1992}.
+It indicates that improvements to the brightness of FEL radiation are achievable with a much shorter undulator.